 Follow @directory_opus on Twitter.

 Run the update-checker manually every so often.

-If you don't configure the update checker to look for beta updates, it won't appear automatically for beta updates, it will still include them in its list of news if you open it manually.
+If you don't configure the update checker to look for beta updates, it won't appear automatically for them, but it will still include them in its list of news.
 (This list comes from the Opus News Blog.)

 Major version changes:

 As an example, once Directory Opus 11 came out out, the update checker in Directory Opus 10 would detect the 11 release and show a message about it at the top of the update checker, while continuing to look for any further updates to Opus 10.
 It wouldn't report every update to Opus 11, unless you were running Opus 11.

 The notification lets users of the old version know when a new major release is available, with links to information about it, but the assumption is that if someone chooses to stick with the old version then they won't be interested in the individual updates for the new one.
 (Anyone wanting to keep up-to-date with the latest version even though they don't have it installed should use the various links above.)

 Note that major releases do not happen often.
 The most recent were in 2001, 2004, 2007, 2011, 2014 and 2017.
 There is no yearly, regular-as-clockwork, upgrade cycle with Opus; major releases only happen when enough new features have been written that one is justified.
 Between each major release there are regular free updates which add significant improvements.
 The free updates have sometimes been comparable to the yearly "major" updates you have to wait and pay for with some other software.